isomerpages/moe-valourpri/_about-us/General Information/Calendar.md

 	</tr>
 </tbody>
 </table>
+ *** Mon, 9 Jun will be a designated day off-in-lieu (DOIL).
+Schools will be closed, including the General Office, Student Care Centres and KCare Centres.<br>
- *** Mon, 12 Feb will be a public holiday and Tue, 13 Feb will be a school holiday and a designated day off-in-lieu.
-Schools will be closed, including the General Office, Student Care Centres and Kindergarten Care (KCare) Centres.
+**** &nbsp;Mon, 11 Aug will be a school holiday and a designated day off-in-lieu (DOIL).
+Schools will be closed, including the General Office, Student Care Centres and KCare Centres.